 /data/panic/panic_daemon.config may point to other locations configured like /sdcard/panic_data/ or /data/panicreports directory.

-/data/tombstones may hold several tombstone_nn files (with “nn” being a serial, increased with every new file).
+/data/tombstones may hold several tombstone_nn files (with “nn” being a serial number, increased with every new file).
 As tombstones are placed for the dead, they are created here for "processes died by accident" (i.e. crashed) and it is what is referred to as "core dumps" on Linux/Unix systems.
 However, not all apps create tombstones.
 This must be explicitly enabled by the developer.

 Most of the logging is done on tmpfs, but with a reboot, this data is lost.
 Most developers usually use these logs to help troubleshoot problems or crashes in applications, but there is a lot more information there divided into 5 levels – verbose, debug, error, info and warning.
 Furthermore, there have been concerns about user’s privacy, because despite we can write messages to logfile to use them for debug purposes, it is also possible that SMS/MMS content, contacts information or e-mails be written, as well [22].
 In snippet 4.3, it’s seen an example of private information that can be used by hackers, in this case, user’s current location: